Hadam92/AIRLINE-FARE-PREDICTION/README.md

 Prediction of Airline ticket price in India.

 # OVERVIEW
-The project used something variables such duration of flight, Source and Destination of flight,the Airline carrier, The date and month the flight and number of total stops within the trip to predict the Airline ticket price in India for the year 2019.
+The project used some variables such duration of flight, Source and Destination of flight,the Airline carrier, The date and month the flight and number of total stops within the trip to predict the Airline ticket price in India for the year 2019.